speri-online/uhrzeiten-app/README.md

 The updated logic is found in the "main.py"-file in pure python.

-The files "UhrzeitenApp.py" and "uhrzeitenapp.kv" bring logic an GUI together by using Kivy and KivyMD
+The files "UhrzeitenApp.py" and "uhrzeitenapp.kv" bring logic an GUI together by using Python, Kivy and KivyMD